rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 the `ByteBuffer` is a view, and it can be looking at a different part of the underlying memory at different times.
 For a byte array, this is all fixed: a byte array's starting and stopping points remain constant.
-Computing the remaining length of a `ByteBuffer` may not always be constant time, although it probably is.
-Even if it isn't, it's probably not in a way that is relevant to the security of the scheme (in `caesium`, only cryptographic hashes, detached signatures and detached MACs don't publicly specify the message length).
+Computing the remaining length of a `ByteBuffer` may not always be constant time (although it probably is).
+Even if that computation isn't constant time, that probably does not have significant security consequences: in `caesium`, only cryptographic hashes, detached signatures and detached MACs don't publicly specify the message length.

 `ByteBuffer` has a public API for allocating *direct* buffers.
 This means they are not managed by the JVM.
 Therefore they won't be copied around by the